clbarnes/transformnd/README.md

 Even if they're only thin wrappers around an external library, the downstream ecosystem benefits from a consistent API.

-Such external libraries should be specified as "extras", and be contained in a submodule so that they are not immediately imported with `transformnd`.
+Such external transformation libraries should be specified as "extras", and be contained in a submodule so that they are not immediately imported with `transformnd`.
+Dependencies for new adapters do not need to be included in `transformnd`'s dependencies, but should be specified in the `requirements.txt` for tests.

 Alternatively, consider adopting `transformnd`'s base classes in your own library, and have your transformation instantly compatible for downstream users.